 Welcome To The Lombardi Performing Arts Center Theater Club

 The Lombardi Performing Arts Center Theater Club is a recreational association and organization dedicated to drama.
 The mission of this theatre club is to educate about theater and perform drama in a safe environment, strive for creative originality, promote toleration, and seek to increase awareness.
 No matter what level you are at there is a program here for you.

 If you are a beginner you can join a workshop to study: monologues, scenes, acting, and what is an appropriate performing arts resume.
 If you are at an intermediate level the Lombardi Performing Arts Center offers a program that performs productions in Off-Off-Broadway venues (with seating capacity fewer than 100 seats).
 If you are advanced, a program is available that performs productions in Off-Broadway venues (with seating capacity between 100-499 seats).

 Whatever your goal , the Lombardi Performing Arts Center is here to help.
 However, a practical approach is important.
 In other words, very few artists are lucky enough to make a living solely from their art.
 It's important to balance a day job with being an artist.
-Workshops and programs are an educational and recreational experience, not an employment opportunity, and when the workshops and program's "classes and performances" are over the instructor [or associate or assistant] teaching will not be taking home nor be given access to your headshot, resume, or any of your other promotional materials for employment.
 The Lombardi Arts Center doesn't fund-raise, because there are higher priority causes that need money such as finding a cure for cancer or feeding the homeless.
 An artist must be egoless, responsible, and accountable.